10 cult tv shows that are overdue a reboot | read | i-D

-Thanks to a combination of nostalgia, the intensity of internet fandom, and a seeming dearth of fresh ideas from Hollywood executives, these past few years have seen the return of some of our favourite 80s and 90s TV shows.
-Everything from Full House and Gilmore Girls to Twin Peaks and The X-Files seem to be getting a second lease of life right now.
-But while we've seen the comebacks of a number of the era's most beloved series, there are still a few more classics deserved of the reboot treatment.
+Thanks to a combination of nostalgia, the intensity of internet fandom, and a seeming dearth of fresh ideas from Hollywood executives, these past few years have seen the return of some of our favorites 80s and 90s TV shows.
+Everything from Full House and Gilmore Girls to Twin Peaks and The X-Files seems to be getting a second lease on life right now.
+But while we've seen the long-clamored for comebacks of a number of the era's most beloved series, there are still a few more classics deserving of the reboot treatment.

 Strangers with Candy